Vamana Temple, Khajuraho

 Vamana temple (Devanagri:वामन मंदिर) is a Hindu temple dedicated to Vamana, an avatar of the god Vishnu.
-The temple was built between assignable to circa 1050-75.
-It forms part of the Khajuraho Group of Monuments, a UNESCO World Heritage Site.
+The temple was built between 1050 and 1075.
+It forms part of the Khajuraho Group of Monuments, a UNESCO World Heritage Site listed because of its exceptional architecture, art, and testimony to the Chandela dynasty.

 Location

 The temple is located in the eastern area of Khajuraho.
 It is situated about 200 meters to the north-east to Brahma Temple.

 Architecture

 It has a sanctum, vestibule, maha-mandapa with lateral transepts and an entrance-porch.